fluffball3/bootanimation-installer/README.md

 Adding custom boot animations are possible.
 [You can find some here.](https://xdaforums.com/t/bootanimations-100-custom-flashable-bootanimations-for-all-resolutions.3059659/)

-* To install custom animations, download and extract the animation zipfile to find "bootanimation.zip".
+* To install custom animations, download and extract the animation zipfile and also the module
-* For safety purposes, directly installing bootanimation.zip is not allowed.
+* Paste the "system" folder or the bootanimation.zip inside the module's src_custom folder (this method doesn't support changing default values)
+* To change resolution and fps values, instead of the previous method, extract the bootanimation.zip
-* Extract bootanimation.zip and then paste the contents into the installer's src_custom folder
+* and then paste the contents into src_custom folder
 * Repack the installer back into a zip file

 ## Credits